 Wear a Mask When Needed

-Avoid Heavy Traffic Zones
+Avoid Heavy Traffic Areas When Air Is Bad

-Use Indoor Air Purifiers
+Use Air Purifiers Indoors

 Should You Visit Bangkok Despite Air Quality Concerns